commonhaus/foundation/FAQ.md

 A key requirement for projects joining the EF is naming a project with the prefix _Eclipse_, to reinforce brand recognition.

-At the CF we strive to increase the brand of the project foremost, and the foundation secondarily.
-The CF does not require project name changes when joining.

-Open source projects at the CF may implement standards or specifications defined by other organizations, such as the EF, but the CF will not oversee projects developing standards or specifications.
-That is not where the CF will focus its efforts.
+At Commonhaus Foundation, we prioritize the project's brand and its community, offering a collaborative environment without mandating changes to project names or aligning strictly with our branding.
+While supportive of projects that implement or are based on standards, the Commonhaus Foundation does not direct its focus towards the oversight of standards or specifications development, leaving projects free to navigate these aspects as they see fit.

+## Facilitating collaborative progress

+Both the Apache and Eclipse Foundations offer vital structural supports where competing interests need to be navigated with care.

+At Commonhaus, we see our role as facilitators of a different sort of consensus-building—one that encourages projects to agree on how to collaborate and move forward together, without requiring a predefined structure.
+We believe this approach nurtures a sense of ownership and commitment among all project stakeholders.

 ## Why not the Linux Foundation?

-The Linux Foundation (LF) has many open source projects, including the Linux kernel itself.
-Though the LF is a _neutral home_ for open source projects, any project joining the LF is a very small part of a much larger organization.
-So much so, the LF itself consists of other foundations, such as the OpenJS Foundation, the Cloud Native Computing Foundation (CNCF), the CD Foundation, and LF Networking.

-The CF strives to take a more focused approach to open source projects, housing projects with a shared/common interest around a domain.
+The Linux Foundation (LF) is a respected home for thousands of open-source projects, whether as part of its broader umbrella for unfunded projects or within its various sub-foundations (each with its own set of benefits and governance structures).
+LF Projects have the opportunity to operate with a significant degree of independence, especially as unfunded initiatives, though they may receive fewer direct benefits compared to those in sub-foundations.

+Like the Linux Foundation, the Commonhaus Foundation aims to be a welcoming home for open-source projects, offering an alternative for those seeking a community with shared interests and a more tailored support structure.
+We provide a space for projects that value a smaller, more focused community engagement, highlighting our belief in fitting the foundation's support to the project's needs.

 ## Are there any criteria for open source technologies/specifications or programming languages used by projects under the CF?

-There are no restrictions on the programming languages, technologies and/or specifications that your project uses to be part of the CF. For more information on [how to become a member](./bylaws/2-cf-membership.md).
+There are no restrictions on the programming languages, technologies and/or specifications that your project uses to be part of the CF. If you think your project is a good fit for Commonhaus, [start a discussion](https://github.com/commonhaus/foundation/discussions/categories/joining-commonhaus).